HIGH HILL COVID-19 UPDATE - MARCH 18, 2020 (Most Recent Changes Made 4/24/20)

-(A) issue a refund up to the deposit amount and transfer your deposit to another camper or to next summer
+(A) issue a refund up to the deposit amount

 (Although we will offer a refund of your missions giving or scholarship donation, we would encourage you to keep those donations in place as they are still beneficial to our missionary and to future campers.)

 Because of the fluid nature of the situation our community and country are in, we understand if your concern over the safety of sending your child to camp wavers; however, we would encourage those already registered to take a “wait and see” approach and let us get closer to camp before canceling or transferring your camper’s registration.
 Additionally, we have discussed a few courses of action should this situation overflow into the summer months.
 One such solution would be to possibly reschedule some of our early camps to later dates if necessary.
-We will do everything we can before canceling any camp sessions.
+We will do everything we can before canceling any camp sessions (see next section).